 Consequently, the only alternative left under the circumstances is to take stern and surgical step to check the proliferation of all kinds of crackers in the interest of general public health and life particularly during this phase of severe COVID-19 pandemic, they said.

-The amicus sought suspension of all licences issued by any authority for sale of all kinds of firecrackers and if any person is found selling any kind of firecrackers would impliedly be an abettor to environmental pollution and liable for environmental damage of Rs 1 lakh.
+The amicus sought suspension of all licences issued by any authority for sale of all kinds of firecrackers.
+If any person is found selling any kind of firecrackers would impliedly be an abettor to environmental pollution liable for environmental damage of Rs 1 lakh.

 In case of individuals found using or allowing the use of any kind of firecracker, the Hon’ble Tribunal may consider imposing a fine of not less than Rs 10,000, the amicus suggested.